John Arthur Gibson: The lacrosse player

-Learned Onondagan
+Learned Onondaga

-Although Iroquois society didn't particularly value a person's patrilineal descent, Gibson had strong ties to his father's Onondagan nation.
-He inherited land from his father and went on to learn Onondagan language, as well as a suite of narratives and practices from the eldest and most senior Onondagan chief (the records do not specify his name).
-Whoever this Onondagan chief was he was described as being one of the oldest of all the Onondaga, one who personally remembered the days following the splitting up of the Iroquois nations during the American Revolution.
-He may have been the same Onondagan traditionalist who was present when the Code of Handsome Lake was established among the Seneca women to be remembered.
-Gibson's knowledge of Onondagan language and practices was so strong that Gibson's father (the senior Onondagan chief) asked Gibson to take his place for some ceremonies; from then on Gibson always spoke Onondagan in public and was later recorded as having been Onondagan himself, as well as Senecan.
+Although Iroquois society didn't particularly value a person's patrilineal descent, Gibson had strong ties to his father's Onondaga nation.
+He inherited land from his father and went on to learn Onondaga language, as well as a suite of narratives and practices from the eldest and most senior Onondaga chief (the records do not specify his name).
+Whoever this Onondaga chief was he was described as being one of the oldest of all the Onondaga, one who personally remembered the days following the splitting up of the Iroquois nations during the American Revolution.
+He may have been the same Onondaga traditionalist who was present when the Code of Handsome Lake was established among the Seneca women to be remembered.
+Gibson's knowledge of Onondaga language and practices was so strong that Gibson's father (the senior Onondaga chief) asked Gibson to take his place for some ceremonies; from then on Gibson always spoke Onondaga in public and was later recorded as having been Onondaga himself, as well as Seneca.